johannschopplich/apiful/docs/reference/openapi-type-helpers.md

 ## The Unified Type Interface

-APIful generates a unified type interface for each service that gives you access to all endpoint information:
+APIful generates a unified type interface for each service that provides comprehensive access to all endpoint information.
+This interface follows the pattern `Service<Path, Method>` and serves as your single source of truth for API type information:

 ```ts
 import type { PetStore } from 'apiful/schema'